-The code FDBINARY (Ilijić et al. 2004) which implements disentangling in the Fourier domain (Hadrava 1995) was used to perform spD in spectral regions centred on the Mg I triplet, $\lambda\lambda 5167 - 5184$ Å, covering about 200 Å. In these calculations eccentricity, e, and the argument of periastron, $\omega$ , were set fixed, as these orbital elements were better constrained from the combined RV+ETV analysis (Sections 3 and 4.2).
-Then the orbital solution obtained by SPD yielded velocity semi-amplitudes of $K_1 = 34.4 \pm 1.1$ km s-1 and $K_2 = 62.3 \pm 1.6 \text{ km s}^{-1}$ , and thus a mass ratio $q = 0.552 \pm 0.023$ .
-The quoted errors for the semi-amplitudes derived by SPD were calculated by the 'jackknife' method (cf. Pavlovski & Southworth 2009).
-A comparison with the single-lined RV study reveals that SPD resulted in an $\sim$ 13 per cent larger primary semi-amplitude, and consequently, via the spectroscopic mass-function, a higher massratio.
-The discrepancy might come from two reasons, either (i) the unresolved light contamination of the secondary's spectra to the primary's spectral lines in CCF measurements, which acts to reduce the semi-amplitude of the primary RV curve, or (ii) the same effect which causes the RV residual wobbling, discussed in Section 4.2, resulting in slight spectral variations and therefore, slightly biases the disentangling.
-Note, a thorough analysis of different CCF and disentangling methods was carried out in Southworth & Clausen (2007), who also found that SPD gives higher (and more reliable) semi-amplitudes, especially when the spectra were affected by lineblending.
+The code FDBINARY (Ilijić et al. 2004) which implements disentangling in the Fourier domain (Hadrava 1995) was used to perform SPD in spectral regions centred on the Mg I triplet, $\lambda\lambda 5167 - 5184$ Å, covering about 200 Å. In these calculations eccentricity, e, and the argument of periastron, ω , were set fixed, as these orbital elements were better constrained from the combined RV+ETV analysis (sects.
+4.23).
+Then the orbital solution obtained by SPD yielded velocity semi-amplitudes of $K_1 = 34.4 \pm 1.1 \, \text{km s}^{-1}$ and $K_2 = 62.3 \pm 1.6$ km s-1, and thus a mass ratio q = $0.552\pm0.023.$ The quoted errors for the semi-amplitudes derived by SPD were calculated by the 'jackknife' method (c.f.
+Pavlovski & Southworth 2009).
+A comparison with the single-lined RV study reveals that SPD resulted an $\sim 13\%$ larger primary semi-amplitude, and consequently, via the spectroscopic mass-function, a higher mass-ratio.
+The discrepancy might come from two reasons, either (i) the unresolved light contamination of the secondary's spectra to the primary's spectral lines in CCF measurements, which acts to reduce the semi-amplitude of the primary RV curve, or (ii) the same effect which causes the radial velocity residual wobbling, discussed in Sect.
+4.2, resulting in slight spectral variations and therefore, slightly biases the disentangling.
+Note, a thorough analysis of different CCF and disentangling methods were carried out in Southworth & Clausen (2007), who also found that SPD gives higher (and more reliable) semi-amplitudes, especially when the spectra were affected by line-blending.
 A portion of disentangled spectral region is shown in Fig. 5.
-The spectrum of a mid-F type secondary component is clearly revealed as could be judged by comparison with the synthetic spectrum for its atmospheric parameters and diluted by the factor of 20 to mimic its contribution to the total light of the system.
+The spectrum of a mid-F type secondary component is clearly revealed as could be judged by comparison with the syntethic spectrum for its atmospheric parameters and diluted by the factor of 20 to mimic its contribution to the total light of the system.
 As shown in Fig. 5 SPD was performed in the 'separation' mode, and with the known light ratio (from the light-curve analysis).
-These separated spectra are renormalized to the continua of the respective components (Pavlovski & Hensberge 2005) for the further detailed spectroscopic analysis.
-For this latter process we fixed log gs and light factors on the values found from the combined detailed CCFspectroscopic and light-curve analyses (see Table 7), and fitted only temperatures and projected rotational velocities.
-Then our analysis resulted in $T{\text{eff1}} = 7510 \pm 90 \text{ K}$ , $(v{\text{rot}} \sin i{\text{rot}})1 = 104.2 \pm 1.5 \text{ kms}^{-1}$ and $T{\rm eff2} = 6490 \pm 140$ K, $(v{\rm rot} \sin i{\rm rot})2 = 26.0 \pm 2.4$ kms-1 for the primary and the secondary, respectively.
+These separated spectra are renormalised to the continua of the respective components (Pavlovski & Hensberge 2005) for the further detailed spectroscopic analysis.
+For this latter process we fixed $\log g$ s and light factors on the values found from the combined detailed CCF-spectroscopic and light curve analyses (see Table 7), and fitted only temperatures and projected rotational velocities.
+Then our analysis resulted in $T{\text{eff1}} = 7510 \pm 90 \,\text{K}$, $(v{\text{rot}} \sin i{\text{rot}})1 = 104.2 \pm 1.5 \,\text{kms}^{-1}$ and $T{\rm eff2} = 6490 \pm 140 \,\mathrm{K}$, $(v{\rm rot} \sin i{\rm rot})2 = 26.0 \pm 2.4 \,\mathrm{kms^{-1}}$ for the primary and the secondary, respectively.
 Therefore, the effective temperatures were found to be in accordance with the results of the combined analysis within their errors (see Table 7).
 The main significance of this result lies in the substantially reduced uncertainty of the primary's projected rotational velocity, and the determination of the same parameter for the secondary component.
-We note also that the temperature ratio obtained from disentangled spectra of the components was found to be $0.864 \pm 0.021$ in contrast to the photo-
+We note also that the temperature ratio obtained from disentangled spectra of the components was found to be 0.864 ± 0.021 in contrast to the photometrically found value 0.843 ± 0.017 , with a difference within the uncertainty limit.
+This is an additional interdependent verification of the results obtained in different manners.